-- you write your questions with feedback into a fully spell checked text document (for example in Notepad or Textedit) and save as a .txt file.
-This will ensure that no unexpected formatting appears within the Blackboard system which might inadvertently reveal answers.
+- You write your questions with feedback into a fully spell-checked text document (for example, in Notepad or Textedit) and save as a .txt file.
+This will ensure that no unexpected formatting appears within the Blackboard system that might inadvertently reveal answers.

-- you create useful and informative feedback for students; to learn more about the learning value of good feedback, we found this video for you:
+- You create useful and informative feedback for students.
+To learn more about the learning value of good feedback, watch the following video: